NurlanMammadov92/Applied_ML_coursera/Week2/README.md

 ## Question 2

 Write a function that fits a polynomial LinearRegression model on the training data `X_train` for degrees 0 through 9.
-For each model compute the  <$\R^2$>  (coefficient of determination) regression score on the training data as well as the the test data, and return both of these arrays in a tuple.
+For each model compute the  **R^2** (coefficient of determination) regression score on the training data as well as the the test data, and return both of these arrays in a tuple.

-This function should return one tuple of numpy arrays (r2_train, r2_test).
-Both arrays should have shape (10,)
+*This function should return one tuple of numpy arrays (r2_train, r2_test).
+Both arrays should have shape (10,)*

-$n^2$
+## Question 3

+Based on the  **R^2**  scores from question 2 (degree levels 0 through 9), what degree level corresponds to a model that is underfitting?
+What degree level corresponds to a model that is overfitting?
+What choice of degree level would provide a model with good generalization performance on this dataset?

+Hint: Try plotting the **R^2** scores from question 2 to visualize the relationship between degree level and **R^2**.
+Remember to comment out the import matplotlib line before submission.

+*This function should return one tuple with the degree values in this order: (Underfitting, Overfitting, Good_Generalization).
+There might be multiple correct solutions, however, you only need to return one possible solution, for example, (1,2,3).*